ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 Affix Postage Stamp

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000073_c2286a5f1659aa66a571b10f1c4a6caff2be4a52b423404434507dccbbd929c8.png)
+**Description**: The image shows the logo for "Singapura Finance."
+"Singapura" is written in a dark purple, below which are the Chinese characters "富雅金融" followed by the word "FINANCE" in orange, which matches the stylized orange bird figure resembling a phoenix that is located to the upper right of the word "Singapura."

 SINGAPURA FINANCE LTD 150 Cecil Street #01-00 Singapore 069543 www.singapurafinance.com.sg www.facebook.com/singapurafinanceltd